red-dev-inc/avalanche-chainlink-tutorial/README.md

+# How to Set up Your Own Chainlink Adapter in Avalanche
 # Introduction

 This tutorial will show you how to setup a Chainlink node with the Avalanche Fuji Testnet and create dApp smart contracts to connect to the Chainlink node.